THE RELEASE OF THE MATERIAL CREATION

 How different from our current viewpoint!
 We are stressing today that the important thing is to die and go to the spirit Paradise.
 But Paul ignores this unscriptural emphasis and points to the resurrection of the body in the Day of the Lord.

 Why was it not sufficient that Christ gain the victory of having His Spirit and Soul raised from the depths of spiritual darkness?
 Why did it matter that His body did not experience decay (Acts 2:27,31)?

 Why did the Apostle Paul treat the resurrection of the body as though it is this that is salvation and eternal life?

 Why did the Apostle Paul speak of the redemption of our mortal bodies as being our adoption as God’s sons?
 (Romans 8:23).

 The fifteenth chapter of First Corinthians reminds us of a fact we observed earlier, that when God condemned Adam and Eve to return to the dust of the ground He gave the impression this would be the end of them—as though their body were their entire personality.
 There was an ignoring of their spirit and soul (Genesis 3:19).

-Because thou wilt not leave my soul in hell, neither wilt thou suffer thine Holy One to see corruption.
+For you will not leave my soul in Hades, nor will you allow your Holy One to see corruption.
 (Acts 2:27)

-He seeing this before spake of the resurrection of Christ, that his soul was not left in hell [Hades], neither his flesh did see corruption.
+“he, foreseeing this, spoke concerning the resurrection of the Christ, that His soul was not left in Hades, nor did His flesh see corruption.
 (Acts 2:31)